 Yes, I can talk with TPA staff about the planning process.
-Meeting with planning professionals can explain when sharing input and feedback may be most effective.
+Meeting with planning professionals may help you determine when to share input and feedback and be most effective.

 Yes, I can participate in open working groups or provide public comments at advisory committee meetings.
 A great deal of work that supports the TPA's decisions goes on at the various advisory committee meetings.
 Observing those meetings, asking questions and making comments can be a good way to advance ideas.